vdrad/AD7490/README.md

 ### Clock Frequency

 The maximum frequency tested was 10 MHz.
-This doesn't mean it's the maximum frequency that the device can achieve.
+This doesn't mean it's the maximum frequency that the device can operate.

 ### Development